 Commit to Organic Gardening

 Recycling food waste in the garden is a great step.
-It creates a garden that's good for both and life in it.
+It creates a garden that's good for both plants and life in it.
 Also, it helps keep you healthy.
 This approach includes never using harmful chemicals.

 Chemicals can cause big problems.
 They hurt the soil, water, and the things that live in the garden.
 Using things like toxic pesticides on bugs, dangerous herbicides on weeds, and harmful fertilizers on plants is bad.
 They mess up your garden's world and yours.